 Who Should Choose Invisalign?

-If you value experience, reputation, and effectiveness, and don’t mind paying a little more for it, Invisalign is a great option.
+If you value experience, reputation, and state-of-the-art technology, and don’t mind paying a little more for it, Invisalign could be a great option.

 Who Should Choose ClearCorrect?

-If you’re cost-conscious, but don’t want to sacrifice effectiveness and one-on-one dental care, check out ClearCorrect.
+If you’re cost-conscious, but don’t want to sacrifice one-on-one dental care, check out ClearCorrect.

 Frequently Asked Questions